Economy of Venezuela: 1960s–1990s

-Overreliance on oil prices and a fractured political system without parties agreeing on policies caused many of the problems.
-By the mid-1990s, Venezuela under President Rafael Caldera saw annual inflation rates of 50–60% from 1993 to 1997, with the country suffering a severe banking crisis.
+Overreliance on oil exports and a fractured political system without parties agreeing on policies caused many of the problems.
+By the mid-1990s, Venezuela under President Rafael Caldera saw annual inflation rates of 50–60% from 1993 to 1997, with the country suffering a banking crisis.
 In 1998, the economic crisis had grown even worse.
 Per capita GDP was at the same level as 1963 (after adjusting 1963 dollar to 1998 value), down a third from its 1978 peak; and the purchasing power of the average salary was a third of its 1978 level.

 1999–2013

 Hugo Chávez was elected President in December 1998 and took office in February 1999.
+From 1999 to the end of 2012, when Hugo Chavez health decayed preventing him from fulfilling any presidential duties, the GDP grew from 97.52 billion dollars to 372.59 billion dollars.
+In the same period, inflation remained stable around 20% year.

-In 2000, oil prices soared, offering Chávez funds not seen since Venezuela's economic collapse in the 1980s.
-Chávez then used economic policies that were more social democratic than those of his predecessors, using populist approaches with oil funds that made Venezuela's economy more dependent on high oil prices.
+From 1999 In 2000, oil prices soared, offering Chávez funds not seen since Venezuela's economic collapse in the 1980s.
+Chávez implemented economic policies that leaned toward social democracy, utilizing oil revenues to fund social programs.
+These policies increased Venezuela's economic reliance on high oil prices.

-In the first four years of the Chávez presidency, the economy grew at first (1999–2001), then contracted from 2001–2003 to GDP levels similar to 1997.
-At first, the economic decline was due to low oil prices, but it was fueled by the turmoil of the 2002 coup attempt and the 2002–2003 general strike.
-Other factors of the decline were an exodus of capital from the country and a reluctance of foreign investors.
-GDP was 50.0 trillion bolívares in 1998.
-At the bottom of the recession in 2003, it was 42.4 trillion bolívares (in constant 1998 bolívares).
-However, GDP rebounded 50.1 trillion bolívares with a calmer political situation in 2004 and rose to 66.1 trillion bolívares in 2007 (both in constant 1998 bolívares).
+During the first four years of Chávez's presidency, the economy initially grew between 1999 and 2001 but contracted from 2001 to 2003, returning to GDP levels similar to those of 1997.
+The early decline was influenced by low oil prices and later exacerbated by the events surrounding the 2002 coup attempt and the 2002–2003 general strike.
+Additional contributing factors included capital flight and reduced foreign investment.
+GDP decreased from 50.0 trillion bolívares in 1998 to 42.4 trillion bolívares in 2003 (measured in constant 1998 bolívares).

 The hardest-hit sectors in the worst recession years (2002–2003) were construction (−55.9%), petroleum (−26.5%), commerce (−23.6%) and manufacturing (−22.5%).
 The drop in the petroleum sector was caused by adherence to the OPEC quota established in 2002 and the virtual cessation of exports during the PdVSA-led general strike of 2002–2003.
 The non-petroleum sector of the economy contracted by 6.5% in 2002.
-The bolívar, which had been suffering from serious inflation and devaluation relative to international standards since the late 1980s, continued to weaken.
+The bolívar, which had been suffering from serious inflation and devaluation relative to international standards since the late 1980s, stabilized around 20% inflation.